spiral/docs/component/tokenizer.md

 A lot of Spiral components are based on automatic code discovery and analysis.
 The most important functionality or locating class declarations is provided by `Spiral\Tokenizer\ClassesInterface`.

+> Tokenizer component is pre-installed with all framework bundles.

 ## ClassLocator
 Use `Spiral\Tokenizer\ClassesInterface` to find available classes by their name, interface or trait: